 DISTRIBUTIONS.
 The Trust will distribute dividends received, less expenses, monthly.
-The first dividend distribution, if any, will be made on May 31, 2012, to all Unitholders of record on May 15, 2012, and thereafter distributions will be made on the last business day of every month.
+The first dividend distribution, if any, will be made on September 25, 2014, to all Unitholders of record on September 10, 2014, and thereafter distributions will be made on the twenty-fifth day (or next business day) of every month.
 The final distribution will be made within a reasonable period of time after the Trust terminates.